raharrison/AutoClicker/README.md

 Users can:

 * Specify to simulate left/right clicks
-	* Speicify the time to sleep after each click
+* Specify the time to sleep after each click
 * How many times to repeat the series of clicks

 Hotkeys defined to easily add the current position of the cursor to the sequence.